dotnet/csharplang/proposals/improved-interpolated-strings.md

 4. For every `Fax` in `Fa`, `Fax` is called on `ib` with either the current literal component or _interpolation_ expression, as appropriate.
 If `Fax` returns a `bool`, the result is logically anded with all preceeding `Fax` calls.
 5. The result of the conversion is `ib`.

+Again, note that arguments passed to `Fc` and arguments passed to `e` are the same temp.
+Conversions may occur on top of the temp to convert to a form that `Fc` requires, but for example lambdas cannot be bound to a different delegate type between `Fc` and `e`.

 **~~Open~~ Question**